Ireland’s best personal loans

 Yes, you can, but you will likely pay higher interest and the loan will be more expensive.

-You may find that banks are more reluctant to lend to people with bad credit, but there are many specialist lenders who may be able to help.
+Banks may be more reluctant to lend to people with bad credit, but many specialist lenders may be able to help.

-A good first step to getting a personal loan with bad credit is to check your credit score and work on repairing it so you can get better credit facilities in future.
+A good first step to getting a personal loan with bad credit is to check your credit report and work on repairing it so you can get better credit facilities in future.

 Where can you get a small loan in Ireland?

-AIB offers personal loans that start from €1,000, but other lenders, for example, credit unions, may let you borrow as little as €500.
+AIB offers personal loans starting from €1,000, but other lenders, such as credit unions, may let you borrow as little as €500.
 Although each credit union is different, you can apply online with next day approval.

 Applying for a personal loan

-The easiest way to get a personal loan is by comparing the lowest rates available and then applying online with a lender like a bank or a credit union.
+The easiest way to get a personal loan is to compare the lowest rates available and apply online with a lender like a bank or a credit union.
 Credit unions and online banks promise a quick application process and fast approval.

 If you have a bad credit rating, there are brokers who can help, but the application process may take longer.